mediapeers/postqueue/README.md

 If the queue is empty or no matching queue entry could be found, `Postqueue.process` returns nil.

+## Advanced usage

+### Concurrency guarantees

+Postqueue implements the following concurrency guarantees:

+- catastrophic DB failure and communication breakdown aside a queue item which is enqueued will eventually be processed successfully exactly once;
+- multiple consumers can work in parallel.

-### process a single entry
+### Processing a single entry

 Postqueue implements a shortcut to process only a single entry.
 Under the hood this calls `Postqueue.process` with `batch_size` set to `1`:

-    Postqueue.process_one do |op, entity_ids|
+    queue.process_one do |op, entity_ids|
     end

-Note that even though `process_one` will only ever process a single entry the `entity_ids` parameter to the block is still an array (holding a single ID in that case).
+Note that even though `process_one` will only ever process a single entry the `entity_ids` parameter to the block is still an array (with a single ID entry in that case).

-## idempotent operations

-Postqueue comes with simple support for idempotent operations: if an operation is deemed idempotent it is not enqueued again if it can be found in the queue already.
-Note that a queue item will be created if another item is currently being processed.

-    class Testqueue < Postqueue::Base
-      def idempotent?(entity_type:,op:)
-        op == "reindex"
-      end
-    end

-## batch processing
+## Batch processing

-Often queue items can be processed in batches for a better performance of the entire system.
-To allow batch processing for some items subclass `Postqueue::Base` and reimplement the `batch_size?` method to return a suggested batch size for a specific operation.
+Often queue items can be batched together for a performant operation.
+To allow batch processing for some items subclass `Postqueue::Base` and reimplement the `batch_size?` method to suggested a batch size for a specific operation.

 The following implements a batch_size of 100 for all queue entries:

     class Batchqueue < Postqueue::Base